onfido/onfido-node/README.md

 This library is only for use on the backend, as it uses Onfido API tokens which must be kept secret.
 If you do need to collect applicant data in the frontend of your application, we recommend that you use one of [the Onfido SDKs](https://developers.onfido.com/sdks/).

+This version uses Onfido API v3.1.
+Refer to our [API versioning guide](https://developers.onfido.com/guide/api-versioning-policy#client-libraries) for details of which client library versions use which versions of the API.

 ## Installation

 For npm: